-SHAKE IT, MORENA AND OTHER FOLK TALES FROM PUERTO RICO by Carmen T. Bernier-Grand, illustrated by Lulu Delacre (Millbrook, 2002).
+SHAKE IT, MORENA!
+AND OTHER FOLKLORE FROM PUERTO RICO by Carmen T. Bernier-Grand, illustrated by Lulu Delacre (Millbrook, 2002).
 A lively author-illustrator team treats young readers to the songs, riddles, stories, and games of their own Puerto Rican childhood.
 The colorful illustrations reflect the diversity of the people and the charm of their many traditions.
 Excellent choice for classrooms.
 Ages 4-up.
 This interview was conducted via email in 2002.

 What was your initial inspiration for creating this book?